techreturners/lm-code-csharp-coding-exercises/README.md

 ### Instructions

+In short, there are FIVE sets of exercises and your job is to make all of the accompanying tests pass for each exercise.

+_Note that some exercises require you to enable the tests yourself._

+Each set of exercises has accompanying detailed instructions in the `/docs` folder.
+Once you've followed the setup instructions below you can read [the specific instructions for Exercise001](./docs/Exercise001.md).

+### Prerequisites

 To complete these exercises you will need .NET 6+ installed on your computer.

 Follow this link to download and install .NET 6+ for your laptop: